Garth Tander: Holden Racing Team

 In 2008 Tander moved to Holden Racing Team after three years at the HSV Dealer Team.
 Tander had a bad start to the season with a DNF in both races at the Clipsal 500, His first round win of 2008 came in New Zealand at the Hamilton 400, his second round win came at Winton in July, Tander and his teammate Mark Skaife won the first enduro at the L & H 500 at Philip Island and Tander was looking strong at the Supercheap Auto Bathurst 1000 but a slipping clutch spoilt a pole position start.
 100 laps later his co-driver Mark Skaife crashed lightly into the wall coming up to Forrests Elbow, ending their chances of a win.

 Tander came third in the 2008 V8 Supercars Championship season behind Mark Winterbottom and series champion Jamie Whincup.
 Tander won the Bathurst 1000 twice in 2009 with Will Davison and in 2011 with Nick Percat.

 In 2013, with the introduction of the Car of the Future, Holden Racing Team (along with all other teams competing with Holdens) changed over to the newer VF Commodore.
 This season gave Tander limited and inconsistent success.
 He managed to clock up 5 podium finishes, including a win at both Townsville and Phillip Island.
 He finished the 2013 Championship in 8th place.
 In 2015, Tander won the Enduro Cup driving with Warren Luff, despite not winning any of the endurance races.

 In 2016, Tander has slammed Jamie Whincup's "pretty desperate" move that triggered a disastrous chain-reaction, sending the Holden Racing Team driver crashing into the wall and ending his 2016 hopes.
 Whincup was hit with a 15-second penalty for the driving infringement, while Volvo driver Scott McLaughlin was to face post-race investigation for dangerous re-entry.
 Tander, who was fourth and in pursuit of his second enduro win after his stunning victory at Sandown, said immediately after the incident he blamed Whincup for starting the chain reaction.

+Garry Rogers Motorsport

+Tander rejoined GRM at the start of the 2017 season.
+He spent two years with GRM but was unexpectedly dumped by the team just before the start of the 2019 season.